0xsakthi/AidenPearce369.github.io/_posts/RedTeamArchive/2022-07-17-AMSI-Memory-Bypass.md

 <img src="https://raw.githubusercontent.com/AidenPearce369/my-CDN/main/AMSI-Memory-Patch/10.png" style="width:80%">
 </center>

-Here rises as question that why can't we use obfuscation to bypass AMSI everytime.
+Here rises a question that why can't we use obfuscation to bypass AMSI everytime.
 Of course we can bypass AMSI using obfuscation, but that is not reliable everytime.
 AV signatures gets updated every day for every kind of latest obfuscation.
 So it is not recommended to prefer obfuscation for longer run.

 ## AMSI Internals